Leading the Prayers of the People

 Ex tempore prayers have the advantage of requiring relatively little preparation and often have a warmth and humanness about them which can be lost in more formal, written prayers.
 At the same time, they can also become repetitive, often get stuck in the pray-ers favourite phrases and themes, and tend to ramble on and on, especially if little thought has been given to how the prayer will begin and finish.

 Pre-written prayers have the advantage of making it easier to pray by removing the problem of nerves for those who don’t feel confident to “make it up as they go along”.
 Consequently, many more people might be able to lead the congregation in prayer.
-A major disadvantage of written prayers is that the language is often more formal and clumsy than what we normally hear and so can sound unnatural.
+A major disadvantage of written prayers is that the language is often more formal and clumsy than we normally hear and so can sound unnatural.

 Where it is possible, a mixture of the two gives a good result.
 With a bit of practice on the pray-er’s part it would be difficult for a listener to know which part of a prayer was being read from a page and which it was being “made up on the spot”.